Buleleng, Bali

 Buleleng is an administrative district (kecamatan) in Buleleng Regency, on Bali, Indonesia.
-Its capital is the town of Singaraja, although the urban area of which Singaraja is the centre includes the entire district, which covers 46.25 km^{2}, and in mid 2024 had a population of 155,561.
+Its capital is the town of Singaraja, although the urban area of which Singaraja is the centre includes the entire district, which covers 46.25 km^{2}, and in mid 2024 had a population of 156,261.

-Villages in Buleleng district
+Villages in Buleleng District

-There are 29 villages, of which 17 are administered as urban kelurahan and 12 as rural desa.
-U:
+The district is sub-divided into 29 villages, of which 17 are administered as urban kelurahan and 12 as rural desa.
+They are listed with their areas and their populations as at mid 2024, together with their post codes.
+The kelurahan are diostinguished by an asterisk (*) after their name.
+The first five desa listed below are situated along the coast west of the urban area, running from west to east.
+The last seven desa listed below are situated east of the urban area.